MosesSupposes/Purescript-By-Example/text/chapter2.md

 ## Chapter Goals

 In this chapter, we'll set up a working PureScript development environment, solve some exercises, and use the tests provided with this book to check our answers.
+You may also find a [video walkthrough of this chapter](https://www.youtube.com/watch?v=GPjPwb6d-70) helpful if that better suits your learning style.

 ## Environment Setup